medanielle/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab7.1 Answers.md

 Design a Boolean function named isPrime, which takes an integer as an argument and returns True if the argument is a prime number, or False otherwise.
 Use the function in a program that prompts the user to enter a number and then displays a message indicating whether the number is prime.

+module main()
+    declare integer number

+    Display "Enter an integer: "
+    input integer

+    if isPrime(number) == True then
+        Display "That's a prime!"
+    else if prime == False then
+        Display "That's not a prime
+    else
+        Display "Error"
+    end if

+    function Boolean isPrime(integer num)
+        declare boolean prime
+        for count = 2 to (num-1) step 1
+            if num % count == 0 then
+                set prime = False
+                break
+            else
+                set prime = True
+            end
+        end for
+    return prime

+end module

  ### TIP:
 Recall that the MOD operator divides one number by another and returns the remainder of the division.
 In an expression such as num1 MOD num2, the MOD operator will return 0 if num1 is evenly divisible by num2.

 ## Prime Number List

 This exercise assumes you have already designed the isPrime function in Programming Exercise 10.
 Design another program that displays all of the prime numbers from 1 through 100.
 The program should have a loop that calls the isPrime function.

+module main()
+    declare interger count

+    Display "Here are all the prime numbers (1-100): "

+    for count = 1 to 100 step 1
+        if isPrime(count) == True then
+            Display count
+        end if

+    function Boolean isPrime(integer num)
+        declare boolean prime
+        for count = 2 to (num-1) step 1
+            if num % count == 0 then
+                set prime = False
+                break
+            else
+                set prime = True
+            end
+        end for
+    return prime

 ## Rock, Paper, Scissors Game